add-ons/plugin.video.viervijfzes/docs/content.md

 ## Program info

-The path can be used to lookup the program info.
-A GET request has to be made to the channel url appended with the path.
+The `path` can be used to generate a URL that we can fetch.
 On that page, we can extract a JSON from a `div` with an attribute `data-hero`.

 ```json
 {